What is SQL injection (SQLi)?

 All this depends on the capabilities of the attacker, but the exploitation of an SQL injection vulnerability can also result in a complete takeover of the web server and database.
 One efficient way to prevent damage is to limit access as much as possible.
 It is good to have a wide range of databases for different purposes, for instance, separating the database for the shop system and the support forum of your website.

-Prevent SQL Injection Vulnerabilities Using Comodo cWatch
+How to Prevent SQL Injection Attacks Using Comodo cWatch

 Getting a web security software is always considered to be a good step in preventing SQL injection vulnerabilities because trying to locate SQL queries manually is, in fact, costly and there are chances of missing out.
 A good web security tool will help in validating this issue by having a complete check on every single query.
 Even if a vulnerable query is detected, the web security tool makes sure that web page is loading properly by hiding the queries from the database.